Ca1ipers/skybeam/_posts/2023-09-17-Imnotgoingtodoit.md

 Can you tell me that you love and care, even if I don’t believe you? <br>
 Can you tell me that I have to keep going, even if I don’t believe you? <br>
 My heart keeps crying but this at least keeps it distracted. <br>
-If only I had someone to say it to me.